 The best way to approach a term loan is by having a strong estimate of exactly how much funding your business will need.
-From there, your payments will stay consistent over the duration of the loan, making it easy to plan ahead.
+From there, your payments will stay consistent over the duration of the loan.

 They work somewhat similarly to credit cards, except they feature higher funding limits.